chrishah/phylogenomics_intro_vertebrata/README.md

 Check it out in [iTOL](https://itol.embl.de/upload.cgi).

-Create yourself a dag to see what the current status of the workflow is.
+Create yourself a dag (directed acyclic graph) to see what the current status of the workflow is.
 ```bash
 (user@host)-$ snakemake -n --dag -s backup/Snakefile_with_ml_from_dir_local | dot -Tpdf > dag.with_ml_from_dir.pdf
 ```